Golden Aspen Days: Part Two

 Left: Photograph of Dorothea Lange by Christina Gardner.
 Lange was frail and recovering from a long illness at the time of the conference.
 Courtesy of James Baker; Right, photograph by Bill Belknap.
 NAU.PH.96.4.324.
 Northern Arizona University.
 Cline Library.

-There are at least three variations of Bishop’s celebratory group portrait of conferees.
-Author attributions vary but the version below is without doubt the best, the most published, and the 100% verifiable as a Bishop photograph.
+There are at least four variations of Bishop’s celebratory group portrait of conferees in the Jerome Hotel lobby.
+That image is without doubt the best, the most published, and 100% verifiable as a Bishop photograph.
+The Cline Library, Northern Arizona University, attributes the variant image published below to Belknap, but it is possible it was made by Bishop—the details are unclear.

-Anne Wilkes Tucker interviewed eight of the attendees who appear in Bishop’s photograph.
+Anne Wilkes Tucker interviewed eight of the attendees who appear in all versions of the photograph.
 In an Aperture essay published in 2008, she summarizes them as “mid-career impish, a few years yet away from the eminence most of them would achieve.”
-Assessing the image’s hold on her she wrote that, “It’s their palpable joy that brings me pleasure each time I view this picture.”
+Assessing the image’s hold on her she wrote that, “It’s their palpable joy that brings me pleasure each time I view [Bishop’s] picture.”
 [3]

 Photograph by Robert C. Bishop: Beaumont Newhall inducting Walter Paepcke into the “tribe” of photographers at a cocktail party. © Robert C. Bishop Photography LLC 2021.